karthik-krishnan/mitm-mirror/README.md

 A tiny, generic **mitmproxy** addon packaged as a container.
 It runs as an explicit HTTP proxy and **mirrors matching requests** to a configurable HTTP endpoint while letting original requests pass through **unchanged**.

-> No coupling to any specific validator/service.
-Point it at any HTTP URL.

 ---

 ## Features